 12 Budgeting Tips to Help You Win With Money

-1. Budget before the month begins.
+1. Budget every month before the month begins.

 2. Budget to zero.

 Why?
 Telling all your money where to go means you’re in charge of it—you own it instead of the other way around.
 Practically speaking, here’s how you create a zero-based budget:

 - Add all sources of income.

 - Type in your fixed expenses, like mortgage or rent, utilities, food and transportation.

 - Then type in common monthly expenses, such as restaurants, entertainment and clothing.
 Check your past budgets or bank statements to get an idea of what you typically spend.